Contractible subshifts: Characterization of retracts of full shifts

 We call $h$ a \emph{relative contraction homotopy}.
 The definition says that, given configurations in $X$, $h$ only introduces patterns that are forbidden in $X$, but not ones forbidden in $Y$, and at endpoints it behaves like a standard contraction homotopy.

-\begin{theorem} Then $X$ is a retract of $Y$ if the following hold: \begin{itemize} \item $X$ is a relative SFT of $Y$, \item there exists a map from $Y$ to $X$, and \item $X$ is contractible. \end{itemize} Conversely, the first two items hold whenever $X$ is retract of $Y$, and the third also holds if $X$ is additionally relatively contractible in $Y$. \end{theorem}
+\begin{theorem} Given two subshifts $X \subset Y$, if $Y$ is contractible, then $X$ is a retract of $Y$ if the following hold: \begin{itemize} \item $X$ is a relative SFT of $Y$, \item there exists a map from $Y$ to $X$, and \item $X$ is contractible. \end{itemize} Conversely, the first two items hold whenever $X$ is retract of $Y$, and the third also holds if $X$ is additionally relatively contractible in $Y$. \end{theorem}

 If $Y$ is itself contractible, then any subshift of it is relatively contractible, as the restriction of the contraction homotopy has the required properties.
 Thus in this case the theorem provides a full characterization of retracts, generalizing Theorem~\ref{thm:RetractCharacterization} (noting that the existence of a morphism from a full shift to $X$ is equivalent to the existence of a fixed point).